 - Say whether a weapon is in the house — to minimize further agitation, remove any guns from the house before the police arrive

-- Say where inside the house is your family member
+- Say where inside the house your family member is located

 - Say whether there is a history of violence